-Homework: The homework should be handed in before the end of the class on the due date.
+Homework: The homework should be handed in electronically on canvas before the end of the class on the due date.
 The lowest homework-score will be dropped.
-Late Homework will NOT be accepted.
+Late Homework will NOT be accepted (except for distance learning students).
 Assignments will include both exercises and computer problems; the computer problems will ask you to carry out statistical analysis using computer statistical software.
 Keep in mind that you should not hand in raw computer output.
 Conclusions and interpretation of results are more important than good printouts.
 You are allowed to work together with other students on homework, as long as you write up and turn in your own solutions.
 You are also allowed (and encouraged) to ask me questions, although you should try to think about the problems before asking.
 Request for re-grading the Homework/Exams/Quizzes should be made within a week of returning Homework/Exams/Quizzes.